Jaswar/Self-Driving-Car/README.md

 Description of training:
 Training starts with epsilon of 1.0 which means all actions are random.
 It is then being lowered after every epoch until it reaches a minEpsilon value which is set by user.
 Model is being trained every iteration on a batch of memory records.
 Both batch size and memory size can be set by user.
 Then neural network is being saved to some filepath every n epochs.
 The rewards are: -0.03 as a default reward, -1 for hitting wall and 2 for crossing checkpoints which are some lines along the track.
 All rewards can be changed deep in code.

-The model that is saved in this repository called 'model.h5' learnt its way of playstyle after around 20-30 min, still having epsilon of around 0.4 meaning that 40% of his actions are random.
+The model that is saved in this repository called 'model.h5' learnt its way of playstyle after around 20-30 min, still having epsilon of around 0.4 meaning that 40% of his actions were random.